rxmr999/skills-github-pages/index.md

 - Beers like this are made to share, so come sit outside and sip some beers.

 - Feel free to bring any of your own.
+Or don't.

 - I'll have a TV with football on, and probably some chili or something to eat too.